choldgraf/gitautopush/README.md

 # gitautopush

-Quickly copy in changes to a file and push code to a git repository used for teaching.
+Watch a local git repository for any changes and automatically push them to GitHub.

-Gitautopush is meant to be used as a live synchronization tool for teaching.
+Useful as a live synchronization tool for teaching.
-Say you've got a Jupyter notebook that you are populating with code while you are teaching a class.
-Oftentimes students want to see previously-written code as a "reference" or as way to reorient themselves.
-This tool lets you automatically synchronize your notebook to a GitHub repo so that students can quickly see the latest changes.
+Say you've got a Jupyter notebook (or a markdown file) that you are populating with code while you are teaching a class.
+As you add content to the file, you'd like students to have access to the "latest" version at any moment in time.

+`gitautopush` lets you automatically track the latest changes to a git repository, and automatically push them to GitHub.
+You can then ask students to visit a GitHub or nbviewer link, and they will be able to see any changes that you've made.

 See the GIF below for an example.

 ![gitautopush demo](doc/images/demo.gif)